lucyjenyichang/gdpr-linebot-controlled-qa/evaluation/retrieval_evaluation.md

 ### Top-1 Retrieval Accuracy

-- **Top-1 Accuracy: 83.3% (20 / 24 GDPR-related questions)**
+For GDPR-related in-scope questions, the system achieved:

+- **Top-1 retrieval accuracy: 83.3%**

-This indicates that the system can correctly identify the relevant GDPR article in most cases.
+This indicates that the system can correctly identify the intended legal basis in most test cases.

-The remaining questions are primarily:
+The remaining misses were mainly associated with:

-- semantically ambiguous queries
+- semantically ambiguous phrasings
+- overlapping legal concepts
-- boundary cases near article scope limits
+- boundary cases where the wording was broader than the covered article set

 ---

-### Retrieval Visualization
+## Retrieval Visualization

-The following chart shows hit/miss results for Top-1 retrieval:
+The following chart summarizes Top-1 retrieval hit/miss behavior:

 ![Top-1 Retrieval Results](../assets/retrieval_hit_miss.png)

 ---

-### Key Observations
+## Key Observations

-#### 1. Strong multilingual performance
+### 1. Strong multilingual retrieval behavior

-The system successfully retrieves correct articles for both:

-- English queries
-- Chinese queries

-Example:

-- "Can company deal with special personal data?"
-→ correctly retrieves **Article 9**
+The system performed well on both English and Chinese queries.

+This suggests that:

+- the bilingual preprocessing strategy
+- the embedding pipeline
+- and the controlled QA design

+were sufficient to support multilingual legal question retrieval within the covered scope.

 ---

-#### 2. Improved semantic robustness
+### 2. Improved semantic robustness after chunking and QA refinement

-After:
+After introducing:

 - structure-aware chunking
-- QA pipeline validation
+- offline QA validation

-The system shows:
+- refined answer finalization

+the system showed noticeably more stable retrieval behavior.

+Compared with earlier iterations, the final system demonstrated:

-- reduced cross-article confusion
+- less cross-article confusion
+- fewer semantically fragmented matches
-- better handling of paraphrased queries
+- better response consistency for paraphrased questions

 ---

-#### 3. Effective hallucination prevention
+### 3. Effective fallback handling for irrelevant queries

-For non-GDPR queries (e.g. trade compliance, NDA):

-- the system **does NOT generate answers**
-- fallback is triggered correctly

-This demonstrates:

-- strong safety control
-- correct knowledge boundary enforcement
+For clearly non-GDPR or irrelevant questions, the system did not attempt to generate legal answers.

+Instead, it triggered a fallback response, which helped prevent:

+- unsupported legal claims
+- misleading outputs
+- hallucinated compliance guidance

+This confirms that the system can reject irrelevant questions in a controlled way.

 ---

-#### 4. Stable and predictable behavior

-Across all 30 test cases:

-- responses are consistent
-- no random variation (unlike generative systems)
-- answers remain traceable to source articles
+### 4. Successful knowledge boundary control for out-of-scope legal questions

+One of the most important findings is that the system was able to correctly handle **GDPR-related but out-of-scope questions**.

+In these cases, the query was legally relevant, but the answer required articles outside the supported range (Articles 1–11).
+Instead of fabricating an answer or extending beyond the available corpus, the system explicitly acknowledged the limitation of its current knowledge scope.

+This behavior is important because it shows that the system can distinguish between:

+- **irrelevant questions** → fallback behavior
+- **relevant but unsupported legal questions** → scope-aware boundary control

+This is a critical distinction in legal AI design.

 ---

+### 5. Stable and predictable answer behavior

+Across the test set, the system exhibited stable output behavior:

+- answers were deterministic
+- no runtime answer drift occurred
+- responses remained traceable to validated QA entries

+This is one of the main advantages of using a controlled retrieval architecture instead of real-time LLM generation.

+---

 ## Gemini Evaluation Summary

-Gemini evaluation results indicate:

-- near-perfect legal citation accuracy
-- strong structural consistency (Article + Summary + Conclusion)
+Gemini-based review indicated that the generated responses were generally:

+- legally well-structured
+- consistent in article-based explanation
-- high readability and clarity
+- readable in both Chinese and English

-Additionally, Gemini confirms:

-- correct identification of knowledge boundaries
-- appropriate fallback behavior for out-of-scope queries
+- aligned with the intended legal basis

+More importantly, Gemini-supported review also reinforced the observation that the system behaved conservatively in cases where:

+- the question was outside scope
+- the legal basis was not sufficiently supported by the current dataset

-This supports the system’s design goal of being:
+This supports the broader design goal of building a system that is:

 > **reliable, controllable, and auditable**

 ---

-## Limitations
+## Limitations of the Evaluation

-Despite strong performance, several limitations remain:
+This evaluation should still be interpreted with appropriate caution.

+### 1. Small-scale test set
+The current evaluation uses only 30 manually designed questions.

-### 1. Limited knowledge scope
+### 2. Domain-bounded scope

-- only covers GDPR Articles 1–11
-- cannot answer broader GDPR or related legal topics
+The covered knowledge base is limited to GDPR Articles 1–11.

+### 3. Retrieval-centric evaluation
+The evaluation focuses on retrieval and answer control, not on broad legal reasoning capabilities.

+### 4. Partial qualitative dependence
+Gemini evaluation is used as a secondary quality signal, not as a formal legal benchmark.

+Even so, these limitations do not undermine the main finding of the project: the system performs meaningfully well within its intended scope and behaves safely outside it.

 ---

-### 2. Retrieval-only constraints

-- cannot synthesize new knowledge
-- depends entirely on pre-defined QA pairs

----

-### 3. Semantic edge cases

-- some ambiguous queries may retrieve adjacent but not optimal articles
-- especially when legal concepts overlap

----

-### 4. No ranking beyond Top-1 optimization

-- system currently relies on Top-1 retrieval
-- does not leverage Top-k reranking or hybrid retrieval

----

 ## Conclusion

-The evaluation results demonstrate that:
+The evaluation results support four main conclusions:

-- the system achieves strong retrieval accuracy
+1. The system achieves strong retrieval accuracy for in-scope legal questions.
+2. The system maintains legal traceability by grounding answers in the correct GDPR articles.
+3. The system appropriately triggers fallback behavior for irrelevant questions.
+4. The system enforces **knowledge boundaries** instead of pretending to answer beyond its validated corpus.

+This last point is especially important.

+A legal AI system should not only answer correctly — it should also know when **not** to answer.

+This project shows that a **controlled retrieval-based architecture** can provide a safer alternative to fully generative legal QA systems by prioritizing:

-- maintains strict legal correctness
+- correctness over flexibility
-- effectively prevents hallucination
-- behaves consistently across multilingual and ambiguous queries

-Most importantly, the system validates the core design principle:

-> **A controlled retrieval-based legal QA system can outperform generative systems in reliability, traceability, and safety.**
+- traceability over fluency
+- boundary awareness over overconfident generation